cheebinhoh/XYZFinance2U-iOS/README.md

 ### What the app is? ###

-* The app is a finance app that allows us to keep track of our incoming income and outgoing expense.
+* The app is a finance app that allows us to keep track of our incoming income and outgoing expenses.
+  I build this app to fullfill my need and help me manage my finance.

 ### How do I get set up? ###

 * You will need Xcode 9 and onward

 ### Contribution guidelines ###